 - The small dessert bowls are excellent for toddlers, beading, painting, eating, feeding the dog and cat, etc.

-Present the Banana Cutting Activity:
+Prepare and Present the Banana Cutting Activity:

 This quick and easy homeschool learning activity takes only minutes to set up.
 If your children have never tried cutting a banana, show them how to cut a whole banana fruit before offering this Montessori practical life activity.
 Follow the simple, step-by-step instructions for the Montessori practical life activity below.
 Everything proceeds from top to bottom and left to right to encourage reading readiness.